MarianoMoraes/Numpy/README.md

-# Tasca_M3_T01

-Descripció

-Exercicis de programació numèrica.
+#Numerical programming exercises.

-- Exercici 1
+- Exercise 1
-Crea una funció que donat un Array d’una dimensió, et faci un resum estadístic bàsic de les dades.
-Si detecta que l’array té més d’una dimensió, ha de mostrar un missatge d’error.
+Create a function that, given a one-dimensional array, gives a basic statistical summary of the data.
+If it detects that the array has more than one dimension, it must display an error message.

-- Exercici 2
+- Exercise 2
-Crea una funció que et generi un quadrat NxN de nombres aleatoris entre el 0 i el 100.
+Create a function that generates an NxN square of random names between 0 and 100.

-- Exercici 3
+- Exercise 3
-Crea una funció que donada una taula de dues dimensions (NxM), et calculi els totals per fila i els totals per columna.
+Create a function that, given a table of two dimensions (NxM), calculates the totals per row and the totals per column.

-- Exercici 4
+- Exercise 4
-Implementa manualment una funció que calculi el coeficient de correlació.
-Informa-te'n sobre els seus usos i interpretació.
+Manually implement a function that calculates the correlation coefficient.
+Inform yourself about its uses and interpretation.